-In this tutorial, you will learn how to rename properties within Episerver.
+In this tutorial, you will learn the recommended way to rename existing properties that have been defined on either a page-type or a block-type within Episerver.
 Having good naming conventions is an important aspect of good design.
-Content editors should be able to understand the purpose of each page or block.
-They should also be able to understand the purpose of each property.
+Content editors should be able to understand the purpose of each property defined in every page and block.
 If a content editor does not know what a property does then you have a bad design.

-To create a custom migration step, inherited from 'MigrationStep'.
+To create a custom migration step, inherit from 'MigrationStep'.
 Override the

-AddChnges() method.
-In this method, you can add the mapping code.
+AddChanges() method.
+In this method, you can add the code to map the data from old to new.
 This can be done using the

 ContentType() method to type the data.
 You can then use the